-Summer heat ramps up Sunday across Western Massachusetts
+Summer heat ramps up Sunday across western Massachusetts

-The last time we saw temperatures in the 90s, was during our last heat wave when feels-like temperatures reached over 100 degrees due to the combination of the heat and high humidity.
+The last time western Massachusetts saw temperatures in the 90s, was during the last heatwave when feels-like temperatures reached over 100 degrees due to the combination of the heat and high humidity.

 We hit 91 degrees on the 16th of this month, 95 degrees on the 17th, with a cooler day in between before we jumped right back up to 93 degrees on the 19th, and a sweltering 96 degrees on the 20th and 21st.

-And even though some people love the heat, some locals say that was just too hot.
+And even though some people love the heat, some locals say that it was just too hot.

 “A couple weekends ago when it was 100 degrees, and it was humid, I spent a little bit of time in the A/C,” Michael Soja, a Chicopee resident, told 22News.